Hoeller McLaughlin PLLC | Hire a Fort Worth Criminal Defense Lawyer or DWI Attorney to Protect Your Rights and Fight Your Charge

 Setting a Bond & Bonding Out

-The next step is having your bond/bail set after you’ve been booked.
-A judge or Tarrant County magistrate will set this amount based on the crime.
+After you have been arrested, the next step is having your bond/bail set after you’ve been booked.
+A judge or Tarrant County magistrate will usually set this amount based on the crime.
 Bail is money or property that is given to assure that the person released from jail will return for trial.
 It’s also possible to get a personal recognizance bond (PR bond) if you are a first time offender and have a low level misdemeanor.

 The judge may also set conditions of the bond.
 Many times, these conditions are standard depending on the offense.
 For example, an ignition interlock device is required for DWI’s with an alcohol concentration above a 0.15 or a felony DWI.
 A protective order or no contact order may be assessed in an assault domestic violence case, or a GPS ankle monitor may be required in a serious sexual assault case.